imbhargav5/rooks/docs/useDebugLogger.md

 }, [value])
 ```

-useConsole does that for you.
+useDebugLogger does that for you.
 Also it has few neat tricks so you can keep your
 JS console nice and tidy and lose less time while debugging.

 [//]: # "Main"